caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Optimality criteria

 Here we used likelihood as an optimality criterion to search over treespace, the set of all possible phylogenies, to find the phylogeny that maximizes the criterion.
 There are other optimality criteria that are used in phylogenetic inference.
 These include parsimony.
-In parsimony, the minimum number of changes along edges needed to explain the data at the tips is used as the criterion to evaluate each topology.
+In parsimony, the minimum number of changes along branches needed to explain the data at the tips is used as the criterion to evaluate each topology.
 Optimization proceeds by attempting to identify the topology that requires the fewest changes.
 This requires far less computational power than likelihood, so searches are faster.

 Under some conditions parsimony and likelihood will recover similar topologies, but often they do not.
 This is because they are doing different things that under many conditions lead to different results [@steel2000parsimony].
 For example, we do not always expect the simplest possible explanation for a given pattern to be the best explanation.
 If a character has a high rate of evolutionary change, then we expect many changes on a tree rather than the fewest possible.
 This is accommodated in a likelihood framework.